-The event producer, the Parks and Recreation Manager, the City Council, and the City Manager all have specific duties and powers in regards to the Administrative Guidelines for Special Event City Co-Sponsorship.
+The event producer, the Parks and Recreation Manager Director, the Police Chief, the City Council, and the City Manager all have specific duties and powers in regards to the Administrative Guidelines for Special Event City Co-Sponsorship.
+City staff will provide guidance and recommendations to the event requestor as well as to City Council members to further assist in the examination and evaluation of proposed events.